dgrah50/speech2speech_summ/README.md

 Imperial EEE MEng Final Year Project : Speech-to-Speech Summarisation

 Files include :
-MATlAB portion to extract speech features.
+- MATLAB portion to extract speech features.
 Utilises Voicebox for pitch estimation.
-Python notebook for data exploration.
+- Python notebook for data exploration.
 Uses How2 Dataset transcriptions and youtube-dl to download wav files of speech.
+Also align transcription to the audio file.